Attention to safety is a basic requirement in any sport and particularly in one played in a sometimes unfriendly environment like the sea.

 Every owner and skipper of a vessel has a duty of care for his or her crew.
 This obligation is taken very seriously within the sailing community which recognises the dangers of boating and have, through their governing bodies, developed a set of standards that are reviewed on a regular basis.

-The ‘Racing Rules of Sailing’ (also known as the Blue Book) sets out the basic requirements pertaining to structural features, boat equipment, personal equipment and qualifications required for a yacht to compete in races organised within the authority of Australian Sailing.
+The ‘Racing Rules of Sailing’ sets out the basic requirements pertaining to structural features, boat equipment, personal equipment and qualifications required for a yacht to compete in races organised within the authority of Australian Sailing.
 Please note the Racing Rules is only available in download format.
-To pay and download, please see: 2017-2020 Racing eBook
+To download a copy free of charge, please see: 2021-2024 Racing eBook

-These regulations come the international sailing authority World Sailing and have some modifications for Australian conditions.
+These regulations come from the international sailing authority World Sailing and have some modifications for Australian conditions.

 Race category circled and every page signed.

 - Remember to put boat name and member name on it!!

 - Signed OH&S

 - Hard stand only – copy of lifting equipment (slings) certificate

 Copy of current certificate of insurance (whether racing or not)